BroadbandForum/usp/specification/e2e-message-exchange/index.md

 `enum payloadrec_sar_state`

 Optional.
 An enumeration of type PayloadSARState.
 When payload segmentation is being performed, indicates the segmentation and reassembly state represented by an instance of the payload datagram.
+If `payload_sar_state` = `0` (or is not included or not set), then `payloadrec_sar_state` will be `0` (or not included or not set).
 Valid values are:

 ```
 NONE (0)